COMMITMENT TO INDIGENEITY

 - formalized our commitment by signing the Philanthropic Community’s Declaration of Action

-- supported 23 Indigenous-led and serving organizations for a total of $1.1M (fiscal year 2021) together with our fundholders
+- supported over 40 Indigenous-led and/or serving organizations for a total of $1.1M (fiscal year 2022) together with our fundholders

 - supported the launch of the Indigenous Peoples Resilience Fund and participate in its learning platform

-- hosted an annual and now public annual event on Reconciliation
+- been hosting a public annual event on reconciliation

 - joined the Tkaronto Indigenous Prosperity Table hosted by the Toronto Aboriginal Support Services Council

-In 2021 Lindsay Kretschmer, then executive director, Toronto Aboriginal Support Services Council (TASSC), met with Sylvia Maracle, former executive director, Ontario Federation of Indigenous Friendship Centres, and Kenn Richard, founder and former executive director, Native Child and Family Services of Toronto and current director, Indigenous Spirit Fund.
-Click on the image above to watch the webinar.
+In 2021 Lindsay Kretschmer, executive director, Toronto Aboriginal Support Services Council (TASSC), met with Sylvia Maracle, former executive director, Ontario Federation of Indigenous Friendship Centres, and Kenn Richard, founder and former executive director, Native Child and Family Services of Toronto and current director, Indigenous Spirit Fund.
+Watch the webinar.